PortableApps/Launcher/Other/Source/Manual/ref/launcher.ini/launch.rst

 refer to :ref:`INI keys <ini-keys>`.

 For Java applications, you will almost always need to specify parameters here.
-See :ref:`topics-java` for more information.
+See :ref:`java` for more information.

 **Example:** the application being made portable accepts a ``--data-directory=`` command line argument to make it portable, but it does